naiilya/tech_portfolio/README.md

 #### "Pennywise" Financial Literacy Large Language Model created with the Break Through Tech Program Fellows at Massachusetts Institute of Technology uder the supervision of OpenAI Member of Technical Staff
 - **Summary:**

+Developed a machine learning model using a GPT-2 small (124M) model transformer fine-tuned with supervised instruction data to address the challenge of building a finance-domain conversational assistant.

+Achieved substantial improvements in domain-specific response quality compared to the base model, demonstrating strong applicability for finance-related support.

+Generated actionable insights by analyzing conversation patterns and user intents, helping inform feature planning and product direction.

+Implemented a structured SFT (Supervised Fine-Tuning) pipeline optimized for small-to-medium datasets, addressing constraints around limited compute and reproducibility expectations.

 - **Blog Post:** [Read it here](https://github.com/RealAndrewRen/Pennywise)